Medicare FAQs

 It also includes telehealth.
 The requirement that the patient is present is the same whether the consultation is face-to-face, by video or by telephone.

-MBS Online clearly states that telephone attendances or any situation where the patient is not in attendance will not attract a Medicare benefit (AN 0.5).
+MBS Online clearly states that telephone attendances or any situation where the patient is not in attendance will not attract a Medicare benefit (AN.0.5).
+Note AN.0.5 | Medicare Benefits Schedule

-Subject to any specific restrictions, you may bill more than one MBS item for a patient on a single occasion provided each item is medically necessary for the appropriate treatment of the patient and all necessary elements of each service are met.
 There are many specific restrictions that apply to particular items or groups of items in the MBS, including where one service is rendered ‘in association with’ another and the item descriptor includes a phrase such as “where no other procedure is performed”, “not being a service associated with a service to which XYZ item applies” and several others.
 It is, therefore, always important to have carefully read the full item descriptor and any applicable explanatory notes for the services you bill by searching MBS Online.
-Another example would be when a chronic disease management plan item is billed, another consultation item cannot also be billed.
+Another example would be when a chronic condition management plan item is billed, another consultation item cannot also be billed.

 You cannot bill multiple items to different patients at the same time, for example, where a family attends a consultation.